 Made in the USA, the Wood Smith USA Natural Cedar mulch can be ordered in a choice of four different variants including four-quart shavings, and can be used to control many types of weeds, and retain moisture in soil.

-Red Cedar Mulch in a Bucket
+Red Cedar Mulch

-The Terrafirma in a Bucket Red Cedar mulch provides a multitude of uses in your lawn and garden including weed protection, and water retention.
-When installed right, it offers an eye-catching natural red color topped with great aroma.
+The Terrafirma in a Bucket Red Cedar mulch provides a multitude of uses in your lawn and garden including weed protection and water retention.
+When installed right, it offers an eye-catching natural red color topped with a great aroma.
 It comes in a bucket for ease of use, easy storage, and fragrance retention.

 How to use mulch to control Nutgrass?